MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

   parent.msg       worklist.incoming                  v2 is 1 message at a time, sr3 has lists or messages.
   ================ ================================== ==========================================================

-* the pubTime, baseUrl, relPath, retPath, size, integrity, are all standard message fields better described in `sr_post(7) <../Reference/sr_post.7.html>`_
+* the pubTime, baseUrl, relPath, retrievePath, size, integrity, are all standard message fields better described in `sr_post(7) <../Reference/sr_post.7.html>`_

 * if one needs to store per message state, then one can declare temporary fields in the message,